Table of Contents

 But for many of you, this is your first time having to lock yourself inside your home while simultaneously trying to turn it into an actual office.

-This makes the “treat” of working remotely a complete fucking chore.
+This makes the “treat” of working remotely a nightmarish chore.

 So, I thought it might be helpful to put together a quick guide for anyone who is struggling to get this whole “Work from home” thing working for them.

 As tempting as it might be to balance your laptop on your knees while sitting on your favorite chair, I’d advise against it.

 It’s a nice idea but really, really impractical.

 You need to carve out a tiny corner of your house or apartment as a dedicated “office space”.

 That might seem like me trying to take the joy out of working from wherever you feel like, but you’ll feel more centered if you can simply walk up to your desk, sit down and get to work.